Demographics - Data about our community

-The profile presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing in 2016, 2011, 2006, 2001, 1996 and 1991 for the local government area, and for smaller areas within it (e.g. towns).
-This data is presented in easy to use tables, charts and commentary covering a wide range of Census questions.
+The profile is a great resource for, the general public, students, community groups, organisations, business and investors to become more informed about the community.
+It presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing in 2016, 2011, 2006, 2001, 1996 and 1991 for the local government area, and for smaller areas within it (e.g. towns).
+The 2021 Census results will be included when they are available.

 The Community Atlas includes key socio-demographic characteristics for the Mornington Peninsula Shire presented as interactive maps.